-The Peruvian coastline runs down from the Ecuadorian border in the north to the Chilean border in the south.
+The Peruvian coastline runs down from the Ecuadorian border in the north, to the Chilean border in the south.
 There is a tropical dry climate on the northern shores, and a subtropical desert climate with little rainfall on the central and southern coast.
 The waters are influenced by two important currents, one called El Niño (a warm current) and the other called the Humboldt (a cold current).
 Together, these currents are responsible for the variety of wildlife found in Peru, as well as the climate, and of course the Ocean’s temperature.
-As a rule of thumb, head north for warmer and more Mediterranean-like waters.

 A dramatic contrast with the vast Ocean is Peru’s dry, desert coastline, and many cities are located along this desert strip – in fact, over 50% of the population live by the Ocean.
 Here in Peru, the Pacific plays a big role in life, from the famous seafood dishes to the popular surf culture.